outsinre/outsinre.github.com/_posts/2015-03-25-gentoo-installation.md

     4. Just copy the ISO contents into a FAT32 format USB stick;
     5. Ubuntu disk creater.
 3. Boot with the USB stick into the default KDE desktop environment.
 There will be screen ask for user name `gentoo`'s password for loggin.
 Just wait for a while.
 It will automatically log into the system.
-    1. The very first thing is to connect to WIFI or Ethernet through GUI.
+    1. The very first thing is to connect to WIFI or Ethernet through networkmanager.
     2. Use shortcut `F12` to Open/Retract Yakuake terminal in KDE destop.
     3. Default user and password are both *gentoo*.
 Use `sudo su -` command to switch to `root`.
 You can use `passwd USERNAME` to change the password for the user you are loggined into.
 As root, you can change ay user passworld by issuing the command `passwd username`.
-During the installation this is overlooked since it does influence the installation process.
+All the password issue within the LiveCD environment is not persistent for the new Gentoo system unless that is operated in `Chroot` environment.
     4. Refer to [Gentoo Ten LiveDVD Frequently Asked Questions](https://www.gentoo.org/proj/en/pr/releases/10.0/faq.xml).
 4. _#_ sudo su -, switches to `root` account.
 The command prompt is `livecd ~ #` which is not the same as the handbook one `root #`.
+Maybe this is derived from not setting a temporary root password.
-5. _#_ fdisk /dev/sda or _#_ parted -a optimal /dev/sda (default one), checks the current disk partition scheme.
+5. _#_ fdisk /dev/sda or parted -a optimal /dev/sda (default one), checks the current disk partition scheme.
 Choose and free up the `/dev/sda10` NTFS partition for Gentoo.
+    1. __NOTE__: `parted` takes effect immediately for each command without final confirmation like `fdisk`.
+So pay attention to the partition start and end position.
     1. _#_ parted -a optimal /dev/sda
     2. _#_ p
     3. _#_ unit MB